melodyasper/pycider/README.md

 * Given a `State`, the system should be able to `resume()` to the appropriate `Command`.
 * `Event`'s deterministically update the `State` through `evolve()` calls.

-## Example: How do Process and Decider work together

-A `Process` all about reacting to events and coordinating between `Decider`'s.